 My day is scheduled in advance, and all of my prep is typically done for the appointments/clients I’m seeing.
-For existing clients of all ages, we sit and review our plan, get life updates (sometimes good, and sometimes not-so-good), and make any changes necessary.
+For existing clients of all ages, we sit and review our strategies, get life updates (sometimes good, and sometimes not-so-good), and make any changes necessary.
 With prospective clients, I listen.
 I listen to what they’re trying to accomplish and find out what their financial goals and desires are.
-From there, I educate them on their options or any ways I think I may be able to help them.
-That’s what I do…I educate people to make the best possible decisions for themselves.
+From there, I help them on their options or any ways I think I may be able to help them.
+That’s what I do…I help educate people to make the best possible decisions for themselves.

 I will occasionally have phone or video appointments with clients who are spread widely throughout the U.S., but most come to me to sit down and talk.
 Three nights a week I’m typically home late.
 Many clients want to see me after their work days are done so I hurry home, get a little family time, head to bed, and start it all over again.

 Can you speak to someone who may be anxious about the state of our economy right now?
 Do you have any words of wisdom particularly during this time?

 It’s so palpable right now!
 I personally am very interested to see what happens with our economy.
 Part of this pandemic feels like a snowstorm; it’s almost oddly exciting for me.
 And of course, there is the fear of the unknown!